shreddd/psana_jupyter_kernel/README.md

 }
 ```

-Or simply copy the file provided in this repository, and chage it accordingly to your needs:
+Or simply copy the file provided in this repository, and change it accordingly to your needs:

 ```
 cp $DIST/kernel.json $HOME/.local/share/jupyter/kernels/psana2_py37